shambp/QUT-IT-Study-Guide/IAB207/IAB207_Content.md

 The wireframe is our non-working protype of how the website should look in a low fidelity representation and allows us to evaluate the effectiveness of a page and determine the requirements.

 <img src="image-6.png" alt="Alt Text" style="width:75%; height:auto;">

+# Week 2

+This week is all about HTMl and CSS, im going to skip most of the content, you should be able to do it :)